 While these devices are part of the Cisco brand and work well with one another, it isn’t the case that all Meraki devices will work with other Cisco hardware and devices.
 Fitting Meraki devices into existing network infrastructure can be difficult or show nonstandard behavior.

-How Do Ubiquiti and Meraki Compare to Meter?
+How do Ubiquiti and Meraki compare to Meter?

 Ubiquiti and Meraki are comprehensive network hardware solutions.
 As such, both offer a similar set of features: